 Solution: Transplant small ornamental plants while the work is happening.
 Remove all breakables and such as pots and garden furniture to help them out.
 It will save them time and money.

 Dispose of palm trees yourself

-Half of the cost in removing palm trees is soaked up in dumping fees.
-Due to the acidic nature of palms they cannot be turned into mulch and need to be disposed of.
+Half of the cost of removing palm trees is soaked up in dumping fees.
+Due to the acidic nature of palms, they cannot be turned into mulch and need to be disposed of.
 Get the contractor to just cut them down and not remove them will slash your cost by 50% on average.

 Solution: You can get them to put the trees out the front for a council clean-ups or dispose of them over time in the green waste bin.
 At $215 per tonne (about 2 cubic meters of palm) it’s worth the effort.